RepleDEV/studyc/Notes/Math/Topics/Probability.md

 ## Dependent Events
 Dependent events are a set of events that can only happen if the other happens.
 # Probability Distributions
-Probability distributions involve the specific distribution of a **probability** function given any random variable
+Probability distributions involve the specific distribution of a **probability** function given a discrete or continuous random variable which can be represented as a table and as a curve respectively.
 ## Random Variables
 A random variable is simply a variable taken from a statistical experiment.
 Assigning a numerical value to any sample point in an experiment to quantify a probabilistic outcome to perform statistical observations upon it.
 These such variables are denoted by a capital letter, and its lowercase counterpart denotes any one value that it can take.
 These random variables can be either **discrete** or **continuous**.